deepskystacker/DSS/Installers/README.txt

 16. Major re-design of the "Processing" panel.
 The old controls have been removed and replaced with a control to perform an inverse hyperbolic side stretch of the image with the ability to preview the changes.

-    This is a work in progress and most likely be enhanced later.
+    This is a work in progress and will most likely be enhanced later.
 The most likely change would be the addition a control to adjust the colour balance of the image.

+17. Issue an error message for problems reading a broken FITS file instead of throwing an exception.

 Changes for DeepSkyStacker 6.1.3
 ================================